 The topic of AI as a threat to human existence is extremely multidimensional and polyhedral – whole volumes could be dedicated to it.
 High-profile figures such as Stephen Hawking (2014) and Elon Musk (2016) have brought attention to the issue and even appealed to the international community to introduce legal regulation in the field of AI development and use.
 The general problem of the application of AI in day-to-day life today is not in its use and methods of utilization – it is more serious than that.
-An army of poorly educated novices (just read Dan Brown’s next discovery in sacred settings) starts hype coding something that could be called AI and they launch it on the ever-digesting market.
+An army of poorly educated novices who just read Dan Brown’s next discovery in sacred settings, starts hype coding something that could be called AI and they launch it on the ever-digesting market.

 AI is not based on ordinary sequences of logical predicates, or prototypes of neural networks as most people think.
 Practically all of what is achieved now in AI development is an impressive imitation of intellectual activity with big gaps in parts of the human psyche and ethics.
 Amateur attempts at AI development can be as dangerous as untrained neurosurgeons.
 The results are unpredictable since what is potentially missed in the code sequences is much more difficult to test for vulnerabilities than is the case with operating systems – this is now not a rare occurrence even in market-leading products.

-Since AI is such an attractive tool that can be employed in different ways to generate profits with the minimum of operational risk and therefore expenses, to expect from businesses any understanding of a limitation that brings him cash is a heresy.
+Since AI is such an attractive tool that can be employed in different ways to generate profits with the minimum of operational risk and therefore expenses, to wait from business any understanding of a limitation those what brings him cash is a heresy.
 It is also necessary to add politicians to this band of ‘misunderstanders’.
 This group rubs their hands with glee over the possibility of manipulating social opinion, something that becomes very simple and achievable with the help of AI applications, as demonstrated by recent political events around the globe.

-When it comes to amateurish attempts to develop cheap realizations of AI, there is one problem that has never been touched on before, mainly due to the restrictions imposed by political correctness.
+When it comes to amateurish attempts to develop cheap realizations of AI, a problem of ignoring intercultural differences occurs that has never been touched on before, mainly due to the restrictions imposed by political correctness.
 That problem is multiculturalism.
 As outlined above, the greatest challenge in AI development is the study and simulation of the human psyche and ethics as natural barriers in the regulation of AI behaviour.
-The multicultural concept tends to mean that we avoid thinking about how different the results of intellectual activity could be in the field of applying logic and reasoning: human logic is taken to be universal, following Aristotle.
+AI’s behaviour depends on the set of rules that are elaborated by humans.
+These rules are not formal logic expressions, they reflect as well certain frames of human morality and ethics.
+The result is directly bound with creator of AI, as his carcass of ethics, morality and psyche is imbedded in AI ruling reasoning.
+The existed multicultural concept tends to mean that we avoid thinking about how different the results of intellectual activity could be in the field of applying logic and reasoning: human logic is taken to be universal, following Aristotle.
+But:

 Can we conclude the same within the framework of the human psyche and ethics?

-Have we studied these concepts sufficiently to allow us to judge how dependent the psyche and/or ethics are on cultural roots?
+Have we studied these concepts sufficiently to allow us to judge how psyche and ethics depend on cultural roots?

-And how to structure ethics and the psyche in order to implement them in AI realization?
+And how to structure ethics and psyche in order to implement them in AI realization?

 Considering the position